CarlFlo/dootBot/README.md

 - Daily - Gives the user a random amount of money daily [24 hour cooldown]
 - Farm - Allows the user to plant crops with can be harvested for a monetary reward.
 Crops must be watered within a timeframe for them to not perish.
 New crops can be unlocked by planting.
 - Mine - Your own dwarven keep where your dwarfs will mine for ore and other precious gems
-- play - Plays a youtube song in the voice channel.
+- Play - Plays a youtube song in the voice channel.
 Provide an url or search for a song.

 ## Setup